mgpixel/ECE-391/README.md

 # v0.3

 Lots of additions to review sections (still need to finish stack section), added some more stuff to lecture 2, more details early on for system calls, lecture 8 stuff updated more.
 Other changes here and there.

+# v0.31

+Currently working on Lecture 9 (PIC), thinking of combining it with Lecture 10 similar to early on in the notes.